Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `GET api/v1/leaderboard/users`

-Returns a list of all users with counted blocks, of usernames and the blocks those users counted, in order of the number of blocks they counted from most to least.
+Returns a list of the top 100 users with counted blocks, of usernames and the blocks those users counted, in order of the number of blocks they counted from most to least.
 The time_period represent how many days in the past the leaderboard is representing.
 This is a required value.

 #### Request Body